JetBrains/Qodana/topics/pricing.md

 The total license cost is calculated on the basis of the number of contributors.
 A contributor is a person who commits to any number of Qodana Cloud projects within the same organization and under a single license.

-The number of contributors is calculated within a 90-day period.
+The number of contributors is calculated every 90 days.
 For example, if you buy a license for 10 contributors, but during the first 90 days this number rises to 20, then, in the following 90-day period, the license costs will be recalculated for 20 contributors.